Tiger Cage 2: Plot

-Dragon Yau is a hot-headed ex-cop named whose attitude has got him in trouble with his bosses and his wife.
+Dragon Yau is a hot-headed ex-cop whose attitude has got him in trouble with his bosses and his wife.
 On a trip to the divorce lawyers, he is witness to a robbery where a shootout ensues and a suitcase of money disappears.
 During the same shootout Lawyer Mandy Chang also witnesses and becomes unintentionally involved with said events.
 On a trip to the hospital Mandy wrongly accuses Dragon who she believes is a robber, an argument causes Dragon to be knocked out by Tak a police officer and former colleague.

 At the hospital an unconscious Dragon is mistakenly kidnapped by goons sent to pick up Mandy, and then thrown out of a moving van when the mistake is noticed.
-Meanwhile Waise Chow who is involved with money laundering argues with David who was in charge of the suitcase while his girlfriend and Mandy's housemate Petty Lee listens in on the conversation.
+Meanwhile, Waise Chow who is involved with money laundering argues with David who was in charge of the suitcase while his girlfriend and Mandy's housemate Petty Lee listens in on the conversation.

 Dragon later follows Mandy from the hospital to her apartment meanwhile Petty Lee is murdered by someone in a biker's outfit.
 Mandy arrives at the apartment and argues with Dragon only to find Petty Lee dead on the floor.
 Police arrive led by Inspector Yeung who suspects Mandy of murder has both her and Dragon handcuffed only for the true killer to start and shootout with the police while Dragon and Mandy escape.
 Now on the run they are pursued by David who believes they have the suitcase, after running through the city they hide in Dragon's apartment for the evening.
 The next morning they see on the news that both of them alongside the killer are fugitives, they then hunt down David to find out why he is following them.
 After fighting each other and escaping from goons David leaves them his phone number and then proceeds to visit Uncle Chiu and Waise Chow determined to find the money.
 After going out for dinner Dragon and Mandy are pursued across the city and captured by goons who take them to Waise Chow.